LiorSinai/liorsinai.github.io/_posts/2024-08-19-micrograd-5-mlp.md

 The result:
 <figure class="post-figure">
 <img class="img-80"
-    src="/assets/posts/micrograd/moons_decision_boundary_2.png"
+    src="/assets/posts/micrograd/moons_decision_boundary.png"
 	alt="Decision boundary"
 	>
-<figcaption>The decision boundary of a multi-layer perceptron trained on the moon's dataset.</figcaption>
+<figcaption>The probability boundaries of a multi-layer perceptron trained on the moon's dataset.</figcaption>
 </figure>

 <h2 id="conclusion">6 Conclusion</h2>

 That was a long and difficult journey.
 I hope you understand how automatic differentiation with Zygote.jl works now!

 ---